 Staff completes a Risk Assessment of every subrecipient every year and in most cases, a Desk Review Monitoring, utilizing two checklists designed for that purpose.
 The Desk Review Monitoring draws on information in the file, but also documents submitted during the application process (e.g. annual agency audit) since most have submitted applications for the following fiscal year.
+This year, to determine compliance with accommodations for Persons of Limited English Proficiency, staff requested copies of outreach materials and applications.
+All agencies had materials in Spanish.
+Staff also carefully reviewed intake forms and discovered that a few agencies had not correctly incorporated HUD's nine revised categories for reporting ethnicity and race.
+Corrections were made immediately.
+The intake forms were also useful to review the categories of beneficiary data such as income levels, disabled, single parent, and elderly that HUD requires.

 The Monitoring Plan also identifies the agencies to be monitored on-site since current staffing levels do not permit on-site monitoring of each of the 24 subrecipients every year.
 The results of the Desk Review Monitoring guide staff in the selection of agencies for the on-site review.
-Monitoring standards used are HUD's forms under CDBG standards "Checklist for On-site Monitoring of a Subrecipient" in the "Managing CDBG, A Guidebook for Grantees on Subrecipient Oversight".
+Monitoring standards used are HUD's forms under CDBG standards "Checklist for On-site Monitoring of a Subrecipient" in the "Managing CDBG, A Guide Book for Grantees on Subrecipient Oversight".
 Forms used to complete the monitoring visit are in the "CPD Grantee Monitoring Handbook" under CDBG Entitlement depending upon the type of activity provided.
-Staff notifies the agency of potential monitoring visit dates to conduct an onsite visit and requests review of program documents such as but not limited to: agency's payroll ledger, employee time cards, receipts for other claimed expenses, the most recent financial audit, personnel policies, equal opportunity policy, case files, and client files that support the reported data for Salinas clients (as noted on the monthly Activity Data Report).
+Staff notifies the agency about potential visit dates to conduct a site visit and requests review of program documents such as but not limited to: agency's payroll ledger, employee time cards, receipts for other claimed expenses, the most recent financial audit, personnel policies, equal opportunity policy, case files, and client files that support the reported data for Salinas clients (as noted on the monthly Activity Data Report).
 After the monitoring visit, a follow-up letter is sent stating the results of the visit.
 If there are any issues or signs of non-compliance, it is discussed in detail with the program manager/executive director to assist in bringing the agency in compliance at the exit conference.